-- Inspect the header for dirt, buildup and obstructions then clean as necessary (inside drapers, under side shields, feeder house etc.). - Inspect the cutting system for signs of damage, wear or material buildup. - Ensure knife timing is correct.
-(See Fig. 174 and Fig. 175 on page 108) - Ensure drive belts are undamaged, properly aligned & tensioned.
-See section 20.5 on page 89 for details. - Check the three draper belts for damage or uneven wear.
-Replace when required. - Ensure the draper belts are properly tensioned and that they are tracking properly.
-See section 20.7 on page 100. - Ensure the crop dividers are properly installed & free from material buildup.
-(See Fig. 35 on page 37) - Ensure all protective shields are in place.
+Com bine Specific Header Modifications 2016 or newer JD Combines: Install line lock kit as described in section 22.7 on page 148 Combines with 'Bang-Bang' style directional control valves: Install the BeeBox as described in section 22.6 on page 147 Gleaner/Massey Ferguson/Challenger Combines: Ensure correct bezel is installed as per section 22.1 on page 139 for details.
+Inspect the combine feeder house for material buildup and clean as necessary.
+Calibrate combine as per combine operator's manual Head ler Checklist Inspect the header for dirt, buildup and obstructions then clean as necessary (inside drapers, under side shields, feeder house etc.).
+Inspect the cutting system for signs of damage, wear or material buildup.
+Ensure knife timing is correct.
+(See Fig. 192 and Fig. 193 on page 107) Ensure drive belts are undamaged, properly aligned & tensioned.
+See section 20.5 on page 87 for details.
+Check the three draper belts for damage or uneven wear.
+Replace when required.
+Ensure the draper belts are properly tensioned and that they are tracking properly.
+See section 20.7 on page 98.
+Ensure the crop dividers are properly installed & free from material buildup.
+(See Fig. 43 on page 35) Ensure all protective shields are in place.
 Replace all damaged or missing shields.
-Inspect the shields for missing/loose fittings. - Ensure header height sensors are installed and undamaged.
+Inspect the shields for missing/loose fittings.
+Ensure header height sensors are installed and undamaged.
 Replace if necessary.
-Clean away material buildup. - There are a number of heavy-duty permanent fabric support straps located around the header, these straps allow added support while also allowing header to flex where needed.
-At the beginning of every season, inspect these straps for signs of wear or damage. - Ensure the feed auger drum is in its fully forward position & that it will not come into contact with any parts of the header or combine during operation.
-See section 20.11 for details. - Inspect the hydraulic tilt cylinder to ensure it is in the correct position for your combine.
-See section 20.12 on page 120 for details. - Ensure the reel bats are in their operational position. - Thoroughly inspect the hydraulic multicoupler.
-Clean all debris from the fittings. - Inspect the hydraulic hoses and replace/repair as needed. - Verify the header is equipped with the appropriate multicoupler and adapter plate for use with your combine model. - Check fluid levels on all gearboxes & apply grease where needed as outlined in section 20.20 on page 126 section of this manual. - Ensure transport cart axle bolts are installed.
-If these bolts are removed, the wheels may fall off during transport. - Take note of items which require attention after the header is connected to the combine as outlined in the combine operator's manual.
+Clean away material buildup.
+There are a number of heavy-duty permanent fabric support straps located around the header, these straps allow added support while also allowing header to flex where needed.
+At the beginning of every season, inspect these straps for signs of wear or damage.
+Ensure the feed auger drum is in its fully forward position & that it will not come into contact with any parts of the header or combine during operation.
+See section 20.11 for details.
+Inspect the hydraulic tilt cylinder (if installed) or manual tilt link (if installed) to ensure it is in the correct position for your combine.
+See section 20.13 on page 121 for details.
+Ensure the reel bats are in their operational position.
+Thoroughly inspect the hydraulic multicoupler.
+Clean all debris from the fittings.
+Inspect the hydraulic hoses and replace/repair as needed.
+Verify the header is equipped with the appropriate multicoupler and adapter plate for use with your combine model.
+Check fluid levels on all gearboxes & apply grease where needed as outlined in section 20.22 on page 127 section of this manual.
+Ensure transport cart axle bolts are installed.
+If these bolts are removed, the wheels may fall off during transport.
+Take note of items which require attention after the header is connected to the combine as outlined in the combine operator's manual.